Counsellor Profile: Eila Platt

 I work in an integrative way with different counselling models according to what might be most helpful for you.
 This includes Person Centred, Psychodynamic, Cognitive Behavioural Therapy, Motivational Interviewing, Solution Focused Therapy, Transactional Analysis and Interpersonal Psychotherapy and Counselling for Depression.

-Depression, anxiety, stress, bereavement, anger, shame, low self-worth, trauma, eating difficulties, abuse, self-harm, relationship and addiction problems.
+Depression, anxiety, stress, bereavement, anger, shame, low self-worth, trauma, abuse, self-harm, relationship and addiction problems.

 Christian Counselling diploma from Waverley Abbey/London School of Theology.